DIRECTORS' REPORT & MANAGEMENT DISCUSSION AND ANALYSIS

 AUDITED FINANCIAL STATEMENTS OF THE COMPANY'S SUBSIDIARIES

-Pursuant to sub-section (3) of Section 129 of the Act the statement containing thesalient feature of the financial statement for the year ended 31st March 2015 for each ofthe Company's subsidiaries viz.
-Star Cement Meghalaya Limited (SCML) Megha Technical& Engineers Private Limited (MTEPL) Meghalaya Power Limited (MPL) and NE Hills HydroLimited (NHHL) are annexed in theForm AOC 1 and marked as Annexure-5.
+Pursuant to sub-section (3) of section 129 of the Act the statement containing thesalient features of the financial statement for the year ended March 31 2018 for each ofthe Company's subsidiaries viz.
+Star Cement Meghalaya Limited (SCML) Megha Technical& Engineers Private Limited (MTEPL) Meghalaya Power Limited (MPL) NE Hills HydroLimited (NHHL) and Star Century Global Cement Private Limited (SCGCPL) are annexed in theForm AOC 1 and marked as Annexure-4.

 CONSOLIDATED FINANCIAL STATEMENTS

-The Consolidated Financial Statements of the Company have been prepared as perAccounting Standards- AS 21 as prescribed by the Institute of Chartered Accountants ofIndia and has been included as a part of this Annual Report.
+The Consolidated Financial Statements of the Company have been prepared in accordanceto the requirement of Indian Accounting Standards as prescribed by the Institute ofChartered Accountants of India and has been included as a part of this Annual Report.

-The detailed financial statements and audit reports of each of the subsidiaries of theCompany are available for inspection at the registered office of the Company during officehours between 11 A.M. and 1 P.M.
+The detailed financial statements and audit reports of each of the subsidiaries of theCompany are available for inspection at the Registered Office of the Company during officehours between 11 A.M. and 1 P.M.
 The Company will arrange to send the financial statementsof the subsidiaries upon written request from a shareholder to the registered address ofthe said shareholder.